jamesmacaulay/elm-graphql/README.md

-## [pre-release] jamesmacaulay/elm-graphql
+## jamesmacaulay/elm-graphql

 A [GraphQL](http://graphql.org) library for [Elm](http://elm-lang.org), written entirely in Elm.

-(Not to be confused with [jahewson/elm-graphql](https://github.com/jahewson/elm-graphql), which is a great project that takes a different approach.)

-This library is still a work in progress, but the goal is to provide a really good interface for working directly with GraphQL queries and schemas in Elm.
+The goal of this package is to provide a really good interface for working directly with GraphQL queries and schemas in Elm.
+Right now the main offering of the package is an interface for building up nested queries and mutations in a way that also builds up a decoder capable of decoding successful responses to the request.
+The package also provides a module for sending these requests to a GraphQL server over HTTP and decoding the responses accordingly.

-Here's [a minimal end-to-end example](https://github.com/jamesmacaulay/elm-graphql/tree/master/example) that builds a query, sends it to a server, and decodes the response.
+Here's [an end-to-end example](https://github.com/jamesmacaulay/elm-graphql/tree/master/example) that builds a query, sends it to a server, and decodes the response.

-The interfaces provided by this library are still unstable and I expect them to change before I publish this library to the elm package repository.

 ### Building requests

-Building up a GraphQL query with this library feels a lot like building a JSON decoder.
+Building up a GraphQL query with this package feels a lot like building a JSON decoder, especially if you are familiar with the [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/3.0.0) package.
 First you define type aliases for each of the nested record types you want to construct out of the response:

 ```elm